IP-CAM/OpencartFeedClick2Buy/Readme.txt

 Shop:           http://shop.opencart.center

-This extension allows you to export the items from an OpenCart shop, to be listed on idealo’s websites. idealo is a product and price comparison service.
+This extension allows you to export the items from an OpenCart shop, to be listed on click2buy’s websites. click2buy is a product and price comparison service.
-(business.idealo.com www.idealo.de, www.idealo.at, www.idealo.fr, www.idealo.es, www.idealo.it, www.idealo.pl, www.idealo.in, www.idealo.co.uk)
+(business.click2buy.com www.click2buy.de, www.click2buy.at, www.click2buy.fr, www.click2buy.es, www.click2buy.it, www.click2buy.pl, www.click2buy.in, www.click2buy.co.uk)

 FEATURES